hugorbarbosa/cpp-design-patterns/solid/SOLID_principles.md

 - ISP: The Interface Segregation Principle.
 - DIP: The Dependency Inversion Principle.

+Note that the SOLID principles are tools for better maintainability and changeability, but are not goals.
+It can be counterproductive to separate all entities and structure the code only to follow the SOLID principles, so software developers need to design the software to have high quality but they should pay attention to not overengineering the project.

 ## SRP: The Single Responsibility Principle

 The SRP states that:

-> *"A class should have only one reason to change."*
+> "A class should have only one reason to change."

 This principle defines a responsibility as a reason to change, and concludes that a class or module should have only one responsibility, and therefore only one reason to be changed.
 Keeping a class focused on a single concern makes the class more robust and easier to understand, test and change in the future.